Flop3r/WeatherForecastAPI/README.md

 ## Project Overview

 This project is a Spring Boot application that exposes a RESTful API for retrieving weather forecasts.
-It utilizes the WeatherAPI service to fetch weather data and presents the forecast for the next 3 days for the 5 biggest cities in Poland.
+It utilizes the WeatherAPI service to fetch weather data and presents the forecast.

 This project was developed as a business task for a recruitment process at Volvo Group.